SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Return the current log level.
 May be one of: *kLogInfo*, *kLogWarn*, *kLogCritical* or *kLogOff*.

 #### *setLogLevel(logLevel :: OneOf(kLogInfo, kLogWarn, kLogCritical, kLogOff))*
 Sets the current log level.
-If *logLevel* is *kLogOff*, logging will normally fully supressed.
+If *logLevel* is *kLogOff*, logging will normally be fully supressed.

 #### *increaseLogLevel()*
 Increases the current log level.